wollensak/SPAC_Market_Analysis/README.md

 # SPAC_Market_Analysis
 SEC scraping and SPAC statistical analysis using Python.
+The first contains source code used to scrape SEC EDGAR data to determine the accession number and the CIK of the filing agent.
+The second makes use of public datasets, made available on the Securities and Exchange Commission’s data repository EDGAR, to examine factors that would lead to their success in finding a merger target to take public.